Checkm8Croft/tomb3/README.md

 Use the cmake file

 ## Progress
-I currently finished to porting the files, for now with minimal definitions, so not complete The executable will exit but when I try to run it gives error when it tries to find the symbols.
+I currently finished to porting the files, for now with minimal definitions, so not complete.
+Now I have an executable, now I have to implement the main windows functions
 ### Credits:
 Checkm8Croft: For porting the project